wilddeer/SlimeScroller/README.md

 ####`slime-inactive`

 Does nothing by default.
 Removed after Slime initialization.
-Used to modify fallback styles in case Slime faild to initialize for whatever reason.
+Used to modify fallback styles in case Slime failed to initialize for whatever reason.

 ####`slime-left` and `slime-right`